How are you feeling about homeschooling as we transition from april to may?

 I hope these posts offer you plenty of inspiration and encouragement to support and encourage you each month.

-Here’s to a wonderful month of May homeschooling!
+Here’s to a wonderful month of adding plenty of nature to your May homeschooling!